Principled Deep Neural Network Training through Linear Programming: Further definitions

 \subsection{Proper vs.~improper learning}

 An important distinction is the \emph{type} of solution to the ERM that we allow.
-In \emph{proper} learning we require the solution to satisfy $\phi \in \Phi$, i.e., the model has to be from the considered model class induced by $\Phi$ and takes the form $f(\cdot,\phi^*)$ for some $\phi^* \in \Omega$, with
+In this work we are considering \emph{proper} learning, where we require the solution to satisfy $\phi \in \Phi$, i.e., the model has to be from the considered model class induced by $\Phi$ and takes the form $f(\cdot,\phi^*)$ for some $\phi^* \in \Omega$, with

 and this can be relaxed to $\epsilon$-approximate (proper) learning by allowing for an additive error $\epsilon>0$ in the above.
 In contrast, in \emph{improper} learning we allow for a model $g(\cdot)$, that cannot be obtained as $f(\cdot,\phi)$ with $\phi \in \Phi$, satisfying